 When creating a sustainable landscape, it is important to choose plants that are well-suited to the local climate and soil conditions.
 Native plants are often a good choice, as they are already adapted to the local environment and require less water and maintenance than non-native plants.
 Drought-tolerant plants are also a good option in areas with low rainfall or water restrictions.
 Additionally, it’s important to consider plants that can provide multiple benefits, such as those that provide food and habitat for wildlife, improve air quality, and reduce erosion.
 Some good options to consider include:

-- Trees such as oak and maple for providing shade and habitat for wildlife
+- Trees such as oak and maple provide shade and habitat for wildlife

 - Berries bushes and fruit trees for providing food for wildlife and humans.